INPRNT values your privacy and strives to be transparent about how we collect and use your information.

 Justin echoes that sentiment, addressing a concern that is common among beginner artists.
 “It’s important not to compare yourself to other people’s skill levels.
 There are lots of people who look at people who are incredibly talented and think, ‘I won’t be able to do it like that, so it’s like why bother to do it at all.’
 That’s counterproductive and hurts all of us creative types.”

 One of the ways Megan and Justin spread the word about their art is by attending conventions; they’ll be at a different event every month for the rest of the year.
 It’s all this convention-going that got them started with INPRNT, where the couple has been selling work since 2013.
 “We wanted something where we could buy our own prints,” Megan said.
 “It’s a really great resource for artists to bring nice prints to conventions.
 It’s the best quality, least expensive option.
 I recommend it to people.”
 Justin agreed and said, “Before when I would pay to have my own prints, I could never afford nice prints and the qualities would vary wildly.
 The first time I tried INPRNT I thought the quality is so great and it’s so consistently great.”

 Their most recent convention was Cat Camp NYC, where Megan displayed her cat-themed wares including prints, pins, and pillows.
 Next month, their itinerary includes events in Chicago, Los Angeles and Cincinnati.
-For this artistic couple, part of their relationship is being creative and collaborative, often inspired by their love for animals.
+Collaborating is an ongoing part of this artistic couple's relationship, and their work is often inspired by their love for animals.
 When they're not attending conventions, they will continue their work together under the watchful eyes of their three cats: Griffin, Thessaly and Davos.